rerun/rerun/README.md

 * USER: The user executing the command
 * DATE: The timestamp for the execution

-Here's the metadata part of the replay template:
+Here's the metadata as specified in the file template:

 	#
 	# Rerun replay log